circleci/circleci-docs/jekyll/_cci2/index.md

 3. Commit the file by entering comments and clicking the Commit New File button. ![]( {{ site.baseurl }}/assets/img/docs/commit-new-file.png)

-The `- image: circleci/ruby:2.4.1` text tells CircleCI what Docker image to use when it builds your project.
-CircleCI will use the image to boot up a "container" — a virtual computing environment where it will install any languages, system utilities, dependencies, web browsers, and tools, that your project might need to run.
+The `- image: circleci/ruby:2.4.1-jessie` text tells CircleCI what Docker image to use when it builds your project.
+CircleCI will use the image to boot up a *container* — a virtual computing environment where it will install any languages, system utilities, dependencies, web browsers, and tools, that your project might need to run.

 ## Setting up Your Build on CircleCI